apache/incubator-heron/contrib/kafka9/vagrant/README.md

 The release packages and a sample topology will be packed to `heron-ubuntu` directory.
 If you have already built Heron dist, you may simply copy all the dist files to `heron-ubuntu` sub-dir in this directory.
-If you want to build only `KafkaMirror` topology, please set the following before running `build-heron` script:
+If you want to build only the example topologies, please set the following before running `build-heron` script:

 ```
 export TOPOLOGY_ONLY="true"